 Midsummer is an event full of enjoyment.
 So why not convey a little of this atmosphere to your restaurant guests?
 Decorate your restaurant with flowers and offer a special Midsummer meal or include corresponding dishes on the daily menu.

 The tableware on which the Swedish specialties are served can enhance the Midsummer flair.
 SCHÖNWALD celebrates the height of summer with the Nordic-inspired SCANDIC porcelain collection.
 The Midsummer decor was specially designed for this collection: green shades and fine variegation set the tone for this motif decor.
 Leaves and flowers are printed on the plates in the form of wreaths in a natural but subtle variety of colors.
 When serving, the wreath can be used to frame the food or deliberately break up the airy curves.
-This creates a Midsummer aura on the table, further emphasized by the minimalist, clear design language of the SCANDIC porcelain collection.
+This creates a midsummer aura on the laid table - further emphasised by the minimalist, clear design language of the SCANDIC porcelain collection, which is typical of Nordic design.